-When a candidate wants to leave the candidate queue, it can reject a confirmable notification with a RST message or perform a GET request without a State Option for a currently observed state.
+When a CoAP client wants to leave the observation list, it follows the operations in [I-D.ietf-core-observe].
+If the client wants to leave the candidate queue, it can reject a confirmable notification with a RST message or perform a GET request without the State Option and the Observe Option for a currently observed state.
 In both of the two cases, the server will remove the client from the candidate queue.

+The dismission of an observer is the same as that in [I-D.ietf-coreobserve].
 If the server wants to dismiss a candidate, it SHOULD set the VAL part of the state notification to be 10 and choose a large max-age for the state notification.
 Otherwise, the server SHOULD NOT send the state notification with the VAL part of 10 to the candidates.